Carlisle Indian Industrial School: Student internships

 In 1883, Luther Standing Bear was sent to Philadelphia to work as an intern for John Wanamaker.
 Wanamaker's was the first department store in Philadelphia, Pennsylvania, and one of the first department stores in the United States.
 Luther was told by Pratt: "My boy you are going away from us to work for this school.
 Go and do your best.
 The majority of white people think the Indian is a lazy good-for-nothing.
 They think he can neither work nor learn anything; that he is very dirty.
 Now you are going to prove that the red man can learn and work as well as the white man.
 If John Wanamaker gives you the job of blacking his shoes, see that you make them shine.
 Then he will give you a better job.
 If you are put into the office to clean, don't forget to sweep up under the chairs and in the corners.
 If you do this well, he will give you better work to do."

 While riding on street cars in Philadelphia, Luther did not care to listen to the vulgar language used by white boys on the way to work.
 At the end of his internship, the entire Carlisle school students and faculty traveled to a large meeting hall in Philadelphia where Pratt and Wanamaker spoke.
 Luther was asked to come to the stage, and Wanamaker told the students that Luther had been promoted from one department to another every month getting better work and better money and in spite of the fact that he employed over one thousand people, he never promoted anyone as rapidly as Luther.

-The "Carlisle Indians" (sports teams)
+Carlisle Indians (sports teams)

-During the early 20th century, the Carlisle Indian School was a national football powerhouse, and regularly competed against other major programs such as the Ivy League schools Harvard, Pennsylvania, Cornell, Dartmouth, Yale, Princeton, Brown, and Army (West Point) and Navy (Annapolis).
+In the early 20th century, the Carlisle Indian School was a national football powerhouse, and regularly competed against other major programs such as the Ivy League schools Harvard, Pennsylvania, Cornell, Dartmouth, Yale, Princeton, and Brown, and Army (West Point) and Navy (Annapolis).
 Coach Pop Warner led a highly successful football team and athletic program at the Carlisle School, and went on to create other successful collegiate programs.
 He coached the exceptional athlete Jim Thorpe and his teammates, bringing national recognition to the small school.
+On November 11, 1905, the Carlisle Indians defeated the U.S. Military Academy at West Point, New York 6-5 in the first meeting of these teams.
 By 1907, the Carlisle Indians were the most dynamic team in college football.
 They had pioneered the forward pass, the overhand spiral and other trick plays that frustrated their opponents.
 The Carlisle Indians have been characterized as the "team that invented football."